Kankoda/Web/collections/_licensekit-features/csv-files.md

 ---
-title: LicenseKit File-based Licenses
+title: CSV Files

-hero-title: LicenseKit File-based Licenses
+hero-title: LicenseKit CSV Files

-description: LicenseKit can read licenses from any file
+description: Read licenses from CSV files
 ---

-## File-based licenses
+## CSV File Licenses

-[LicenseKit's](/sdks/licensekit) can parse licenses from plain text files in the product bundle, or from any URL that the product has access to.
+[LicenseKit](/sdks/licensekit) can parse licenses from plain text files in the product bundle, or from any available URL.

 File-based licenses let you bundle license files together with your product.
 You can also refer to files at any URL, for instance to parse a file that can be fetched from a remote web server.